Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Error Analysis of the Hodge-Laplace Problem on Manifolds with Regge Metrics

 Specifically,

 and

-We will take the existence of a family of commuting projection operators $\pi_h^k: H(d)\Omega^k(M,g) \to i_h^kV_h^k$ as a given.
+We will take the existence of a family of commuting projection operators $\pi_h^k: H(d)\Omega^k(M,g) \to i_h^k(V_h^k)$ as given.
 Such operators have been constructed, mostly for Euclidean domains \cite{Christiansen-Winther} and somewhat recently for Riemannian manifolds \cite{Licht}.
 Their construction is not trivial.
-However, it is worth noting that the canonical degrees of freedom for the $\mathcal{P}_r\Lambda^k$ and $\mathcal{P}_r^-\Lambda^k$ spaces from finite element exterior calculus~\cite{Arnold-Winther} are completely independent of the metric when applied to smooth forms, as they only depend on integrals of smooth differental $j$-forms over $j$-simplices (for $j \le k$) and a local homotopy operator $\kappa$.
-The difficulty is in constructing a smoothing operator $H(d)\Omega^k(M,g) \to C^\infty\Omega^k(M)$ that is bounded in the $H(d)$ norm, commutes with the exterior derivative, and satisfies a locality property.
+However, it is worth noting that the canonical degrees of freedom for the $\mathcal{P}_r\Lambda^k$ and $\mathcal{P}_r^-\Lambda^k$ spaces from finite element exterior calculus~\cite{Arnold-Winther} are completely independent of the metric when applied to smooth forms, as they only depend on integrals of smooth differential $j$-forms over $j$-simplices (for $j \ge k$) and a local homotopy operator $\kappa$.
+The difficulty is in constructing a smoothing operator $H(d)\Omega^k(M,g) \to C^\infty\Omega^k(M)$ that is bounded in the $H(d)$ norm, commutes with the exterior derivative, and preserves boundary conditions.

 Theorem 3.9 in \cite{Holst-Stern} establishes that the discrete problem is well-posed with a uniform inf-sup constant, while Corollary 3.11 in \cite{Holst-Stern} establishes that the following error bound holds: